This tool is not supported anymore

 Webserver Stress Tool is a powerful HTTP-client/server test application designed to pinpoint

 critical performance issues in your website or web server that may prevent optimal experience

 for your site's visitors.

-By simulating the HTTP requests generated by hundreds or even thousands of simultaneous users, you can test your web server performance under normal and excessive loads to ensure that critical information and services are available at speeds your end-users expect.
+By simulating the HTTP requests generated by hundreds or even thousands of simultaneous users, you can test your web server performance under normal and excessive load to ensure that critical information and services are available at a speed that your end-users expect.

-Detailed test logs and several easy to read graphs make analyzing results a snap.
-Webserver Stress Tool for Windows (2003 R2, Vista, 7, 2008) can benchmark almost any HTTP server (e.g. static pages, JSPs/ASPs, or CGIs) for performance, load, and stress-tests.
+Detailed test logs and several easy-to-read graphs make analyzing results a snap.
+Webserver Stress Tool for Windows (2003 R2, Vista, 7, 2008) can benchmark almost any HTTP server (like static pages, JSPs/ASPs, or CGIs) for performance, load, and stress tests.